AgoraLab/ExoPlayerStats/README.md

 });

 /*
- * There are two key params should be pass to ExoPlayerAgoraStats object by CustomerConfigData object.
+ * There are two key params should be passed to ExoPlayerAgoraStats object by CustomerConfigData object.
  *
  * APP_ID_FROM_AGORA_PROJECT is a string, you can get it from https://console.agora.io/projects page.
  * This page will request you login, This is a necessary step.
  * After login, goto https://console.agora.io/projects page again.
- * If you don`t have any project, please creating one.After the step, you will look the App ID of project.
+ * If you don`t have any project, please creating one.After the step, you will see the App ID of project.
  *
  * ENVIRONMENT_TOKEN_FROM_AGORA is a string, you can get it from agora staff.
  */